tobiaskohlbau/IPPP/README.md

 Currently available robots:
 * [Kinova Jaco](http://www.kinovarobotics.com/service-robotics/products/robot-arms/)
 * KukaKR5
-* 2D Point Robot, for test cases
+* 2D point and 2D triangle robot, for test cases

 The user can set up his own robot too, he has only to pass the D-H parameter and the triangle meshes (.obj).